-University of Nebraska Foundation owns the property and the Northeast Research and Extension Center (NEREC) is responsible for the management of the property.
+University of Nebraska Foundation owns the property and the Eastern Nebraska Research and Extension Center - Northeast District is responsible for the management of the property.

 Current research projects focus on plant and livestock response to grazing systems.
 The site is ideally suited for this type of research as well as questions about ecosystem structure and function in the Sandhills.
 The rangeland at BBR is in good to excellent condition and is similar to most upland range in the eastern half of the Sandhills.
 It is an excellent demonstration site for ranchers in this area and is readily accessible by University students and the public.
-There are no specific restrictions for conducting research although proposals for research must be approved by the BBR Planning Committee, which is chaired by Twig Marston, NEREC District Director.
+There are no specific restrictions for conducting research although proposals for research must be approved by the BBR Planning Committee.

 Individuals or groups wishing to visit BBR for educational,research or tour purposes should contact Ann Kepler.